Phlebitis following Ultrasound-Guided Sclerotherapy (UGS)

 Risk factors for phlebitis are lack of compression after treatment, loose fitting stockings, and hormonal medications such at HRT or the OCP.

-What is STP?
+What is phlebitis?

-It is quite normal for your treated veins to become tender and lumpy after Ultrasound Guided Sclerotherapy (UGS) treatment.
+It is quite normal for your treated veins to become tender and lumpy after Ultrasound-Guided Sclerotherapy (UGS) treatment.
 It is a sign that the treatment has worked how we intended it to – causing an inflammatory reaction in the lining of the vein, prompting your body to shut the vein down.

 How is it diagnosed?

-If you are concerned that your treated veins are more sore or swollen than you expect and causing difficulty in walking for 30 mins a day, please contact the clinic.
+If you are concerned that your treated veins are more sore or swollen than you expect, and causing difficulty in walking for 30 mins a day, please contact the clinic.

-STP can be diagnosed by clinical examination as well as confirmed on ultrasound.
+Phlebitis can be diagnosed by clinical examination as well as confirmed on ultrasound.

-How is STP treated?
+How is phlebitis treated?